thomasneirynck/kibana/README.md

 That's thanks to the binary Phantom downloads that have to happen, and Bitbucket being annoying with throttling and redirecting or... something.
 The real issue eludes me, but you have 2 options to resolve it.

 1. Just keep re-running the command until it passes.
 Eventually the downloads will work, and since they are cached, it won't ever be an issue again.
 1. Download them by hand [from Bitbucket](https://bitbucket.org/ariya/phantomjs/downloads) and copy them into the `.phantom` path.
-We're currently using 1.9.8, and you'll need the Window, Mac, and both Linux builds.
+We're currently using 1.9.8, and you'll need the Window, Mac, and Linux builds.

 ## Building and Packaging